How much does tree surgery cost in 2020?

-The average cost of removing 2 multi-stemmed trees is £750.
+The average cost of cutting down a multi-stemmed birch tree is £400 - £800

 |General tree surgery costs|

 |Removing 1 multi-stemmed birch tree||£400||£550||£800|

 |Removing 1 large oak tree||£2,000||£3,000||£4,000|

 |General tree work (team of 3) per hour||£150||£170||£200|

 |Daily rates of 1–2 tree surgeons||£325||£425||£550|

 Post: tell us what you need and easily upload photos